wayneagl/playbook/README.md

 ## Organisation Culture
 ### Curious and dare to try new things
 There is always a better and newer thing in the Internet.
 We should not stay entrenched in yesterday’s thinking.
-It is okay in Futureworkz to try something new and fail horribly.
+It is okay in Agilelab to try something new and fail horribly.
 In fact, we know that most of the time, the newer things will probably fail but that once in every while, we will find something that is really great!

 ### Learn and share with each other
 We are active learners and do not shy from anything new.
 We also recognise that the best way to learn is to teach.
 Through teaching, we share our knowledge.
 We are not afraid that our knowledge is wrong or too low.
 We are only afraid that our mind is closed from learning.